Bismarrck/tensoralloy/README.md

 * `nn.atomic.use_atomic_static_energy`: a boolean.
 If True, a bias unit will be added to the output layer acting as the elemental static energy.
 Section 3.7 of [tensoralloy](https://doi.org/10.1016/j.cpc.2019.107057) paper
-describes this potential model in detail.
+describes this residual model in detail.
 * `nn.atomic.fixed_atomic_static_energy`: a boolean.
 If True, the elementary static energy parameters will be kept fixed.
 * `nn.atomic.minmax_scale`: a boolean.
 If True, min-max normalization (